ubports/docs.ubports.com/sdk/apps/qml/QtQml/Qt.rst

 operation.
 The object has a single property, ``status``, that is set to one of the following values:

+.. _sdk_qtqml_qt_Symbol                   Value    Description-method:

 +-------------------------+---------+-------------------------------------------------------------------------------------------------------------------------------------+
 | Symbol                  | Value   | Description                                                                                                                         |
 +=========================+=========+=====================================================================================================================================+
+.. _sdk_qtqml_qt_result.LOADING           1        Data is being loaded from the network.-method:
 | result.OK               | 0       | The include completed successfully.                                                                                                 |
 +-------------------------+---------+-------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtqml_qt_result.NETWORK_ERROR    2        A network error occurred while fetching the url.-method:
 | result.LOADING          | 1       | Data is being loaded from the network.                                                                                              |
 +-------------------------+---------+-------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtqml_qt_result.EXCEPTION         3        A JavaScript exception occurred while executing the included code.
+An additional ``exception`` property will be set in this case.-method:
 | result.NETWORK\_ERROR   | 2       | A network error occurred while fetching the url.                                                                                    |
 +-------------------------+---------+-------------------------------------------------------------------------------------------------------------------------------------+
 | result.EXCEPTION        | 3       | A JavaScript exception occurred while executing the included code.
 An additional ``exception`` property will be set in this case.   |